Watch this video to learn about the classes you need to take to earn an OHS diploma.

 Stanford OHS offers a Physical Education program.
 While enrolled, students pursue their physical activity independently and submit a contract and log of their activity on a monthly basis.

 Other program components include goal setting, written reflection, and guest speakers.
-Students taking PE at a brick-and-mortar school, who work extensively with a coach or trainer, or who are in another formal program can petition for PE credit through our transfer credit process.
-Stanford OHS requires that students complete at least 4 semesters of PE during high school to be eligible for graduation.
+Students who take PE at a brick-and-mortar school, who work extensively with a coach or trainer, or who are in another formal program can petition for PE credit through our transfer credit process.
+Stanford OHS requires that students complete at least four semesters of PE during high school to be eligible for graduation.

-The Health requirement can be met by taking the Stanford OHS AP Biology class or the directed-study course, Health (OB001).
-Health classes taken at other schools may also satisfy this requirement.
+The Health requirement can be met by taking the Stanford OHS AP Biology class (OB010), Interdisciplinary Approaches to Sex and Sexuality (OWIAS), or the directed-study course, Health (OB001).

 Incoming Sophomores and Juniors